flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 Along with compute resources like CPU and Memory, you may want to configure and access GPU resources.

-Flyte gives you multiple levels of granularity to request accelerator resources from your Task definition.
+Flyte provides different ways to request accelerator resources directly from the task decorator.

-## Requesting a generic accelerator
+>The examples in this section use [ImageSpec](https://docs.flyte.org/en/latest/user_guide/customizing_dependencies/imagespec.html#imagespec), a Flyte feature that builds a custom container image without a Dockerfile.
+Install it using `pip install flytekitplugins-envd`.

 Example: